9scorp4/labrri_ocpm_systemic_racism/documentation/pipelines.md

 **Main Notebook:** knowledge_type.ipynb

 This pipeline analyzes the types of municipal knowledge mobilized by the collected documents.
-For more information, consult the author's master thesis.
+For more information, consult the author's master thesis (still in the making).

 ### Key Components: